Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Methodology

 \subsection{Calculation of the cross-section upper limits}

-To constrain the annihilation cross-section of WIMPs, we use central amplitudes of the radial intensity profiles.
-To generate the radial profiles we average intensities within annuli of increasing radius and with constant width.
-For every galaxy, the width of an annulus is set to 20", which is equal to the full-width-at-half-maximum (FWHM) of the restoring Gaussian beam.
+To constrain the annihilation cross section of WIMPs, we used central amplitudes of the radial intensity profiles.
+To generate the radial profiles, we averaged intensities within annuli of increasing radius and constant width.
+For every galaxy, the width of an annulus was set to 20", which is equal to the full width at half maximum (FWHM) of the restoring Gaussian beam.

 The expected shape of the radial profile is described by the halo function (Eq.~\ref{eq:halo_part}).
 To analyze the observed radial profiles we approximate the shape as a fixed-width Gaussian with a FWHM equal to $r_\star$.
-Note that the halo function depends on the square root of the density so the FWHM should indeed be approximated with $r_\star$ instead of 2$r_\star$, which we would expect from the density distribution.
-We vary the Gaussian central amplitude to best-fit the observed radial profile.
-Since the size of the dSph diffusion radius is mostly unknown, it is important to verify the non-detection of a DM-related signals on various scales, not only the one we assumed earlier.
-Hence, we vary the FWHM of the Gaussians using values that are higher and lower than $r_\star$.
+We note that the halo function depends on the density squared so the FWHM should indeed be approximated with $r_\star$ instead of 2$r_\star$, which we would expect from the density distribution.
+We varied the Gaussian central amplitude to best fit the observed radial profile.
+Since the size of the dSph galaxy diffusion radius is mostly unknown, it is important to verify the non-detection of a DM-related signals on various scales, not only the one we assumed earlier.
+Hence, we varied the FWHM of the Gaussians using values that are higher and lower than $r_\star$.

-To mimic a DM halo, we inject fake sources directly into the point-source subtracted $uv$-data.
-The fake source is constructed as a two-dimensional Gaussian with the FWHM equal to the stellar radius of the galaxy.
+To mimic a DM halo, we injected fake sources directly into the point-source subtracted $(u,v)$ data.
+The fake source was constructed as a two-dimensional Gaussian with the FWHM equal to the stellar radius of the galaxy.
 This is a simplification as the real signal may be of a different shape.
-It has, however, only a negligible effect on our inferred limits.
-The amplitude of the Gaussian is varied until we get a 2$\sigma$ detection by fitting a Gaussian to the radial profile as for the purely observational profile.
-Since the Gaussian FWHM is fixed for each dSph, the only free parameter is the central amplitude $a$ which is related to the factor $N_B$ in Eq.~\eqref{eq:cross-section}.
-The transformation between the central amplitude of the Gaussian radial intensity distribution, $a$, and the factor $N_B$ is done using the halo factor (Eq.~\ref{eq:halo_factor}):
+The simplification, however, has only a negligible effect on our inferred limits.
+The amplitude of the Gaussian was varied until we got a 2$\sigma$ detection by fitting a Gaussian to the radial profile, as for the purely observational profile.
+Since the Gaussian FWHM was fixed for each dSph galaxy, the only free parameter was the central amplitude, $a$, which is related to the factor $N_B$ in Eq.~\eqref{eq:cross-section}.
+The transformation between the central amplitude of the Gaussian radial intensity distribution, $a$, and the factor $N_B$ was done using the halo factor (Eq.~\ref{eq:halo_factor}):